 Once you have received your I-20 form, you need to apply for a visa to enter the United States.
-Before arranging your visa interview, you must pay a $200 fee levied on all newly admitted F-1 students.
+Before arranging your visa interview, all F-1 applicants must pay the I-901 fee to activate your I-20.
 The fee may be paid electronically.
 Once you have paid the fee, print out your receipt and bring it with you to your consular interview.
 Students must visit a U.S. embassy or consulate and present the following recommended documentation:

 - Valid passport